mirdulaabalaji/Smart-Parking-System/README.md

 Continuously updates parking availability as vehicles enter or leave.

 - Interactive Web Map:
-Visualizes parking spaces on an HTML-based interactive map (interactive_parking_map.html), where users can view availability.
+Visualizes parking spaces on an Folium-based interactive map (interactive_parking_map.py), where users can view availability.

 - Distance Calculation:
 Computes distances to available parking spaces to help users choose the most convenient slot.